haoyunLi/Bin2Cell_Validation/README.md

 2. **Tool Output:** The tool assigns bin-level data to predicted cells
 3. **Comparison:** Compare the tool's output against our ground truth:
    - **Gene expression recovery:** How well does the tool recover the true cell-level gene expression from single-cell data?
-   - **Cell boundary accuracy:** How well do the predicted cell boundaries match the CSGO segmentation masks?
+   - **Cell boundary accuracy:** How well do the predicted cell boundaries match the Cellpose-SAM segmentation masks?
    - **Cell type assignment:** Are bins correctly assigned to the right cell types?

 ## Performance Metrics